Nicaraguan Canal and Development Project: Construction

 No significant construction took place.
 No "major works" such as dredging were planned to take place until after a Pacific Ocean wharf was built.

 The apparent lack of experience of Wang and his HKND in large-scale engineering was cited as a risk.

-On December 22, 2014, Wang announced construction started in Rivas, Nicaragua.
+On 22 December 2014, Wang announced construction started in Rivas, Nicaragua.
 Wang spoke during the starting ceremony of the first works of the Interoceanic Grand Canal in Brito town.
 Construction of the new waterway would have been by HKND Group—Hong Kong–based HK Nicaragua Canal Development Investment Co Ltd., which is controlled by Wang.
-According to HKND's announced plans in 2015, the project entailed the canal's development and building, and a supporting infrastructure.
+According to HKND's announced plans in 2015, the project entailed the canal's development and building, and supporting infrastructure.
 There would have been four main phases.
 The preconstruction phase included getting permits, acquiring land and machinery, and finalizing designs and plans.
-The early construction phase, started in December 2014, lasted through September 2015; it secured access to construction sites, but it did not provide the critical infrastructure nor mobilized the workforce.
+The early construction phase, started in December 2014, lasted through September 2015; it secured access to construction sites, but it did not provide the critical infrastructure nor mobilize the workforce.
 During the construction phase from September 2015 to March 2020, the canal would have been dug and the locks built along with accompanying infrastructure.
 The commissioning phase projected from April 2020 to June 2020 included lock testing and lock and tug boat operator training.

 HKND described the project as the largest civil earth-moving operation in history.
 Most of this would have consisted of dry excavation to form the canal with an estimate of 4,019 MCM of rock and soil.
 There would have been 739 MCM of freshwater dredging (Lake Nicaragua) and 241 MCM of marine dredging.
-Marine dredging of the oceanic access canal would be required on the Pacific side for 1.7 km and on the Caribbean Sea for 14.4 km.
+Marine dredging of the oceanic access canal would be required on the Pacific side for 1.7 km and on the Caribbean Sea side for 14.4 km.
 Disposal of excavation material would have been done along the canal in designated disposal areas typically within 3 km of the canal.